-Jesse is a Grammy Award nominated musician and arranger.
+Jesse is a musician and arranger on a Grammy Award nominated album.
 He has played tenor and baritone saxophones, flute, clarinet, lead and background vocals on award winning albums and toured extensively throughout the United States.

 Jesse Snyder is a multi-instrumentalist, arranger, composer and vocalist.
-He plays tenor and baritone saxophones, clarinet, flute, drums, has a smooth baritone singing voice and is one of the most desirable musicians in Hawai'i for both live performances and recording sessions.
-He plays traditional Hawaiian nose flute and ipu (gourd) when performing with Kahulanui the 2018 recipients of the Na Hoku Hanohano Award (Hawaiian Grammys) for Jazz Album of the Year.
+He plays tenor and baritone saxophones, clarinet, flute, drums, has a smooth baritone singing voice and is one of the most sought after musicians in Hawai'i for both live performances and recording sessions.
+He plays traditional Hawaiian nose flute and ipu (gourd) when performing with Kahulanui the 2018 recipients of the Na Hoku Hanohano Award for Jazz Album of the Year.

 When performing, his classic cool style can be light-hearted with whimsical riffs, deep down soulfully funky or creatively upbeat with hi-hat or his signature high kick, he is always involved and enthusiastic.
 He transcends multi- genres… including jazz, neo-soul, R&B, reggae, hip hop, Afro-Cuban, Brazilian and contemporary jazz lending a fresh energy to every performance.

-In 2014, he wrote the horn arrangements for the innovative swing jazz band Kahulanui’s, Hula Ku’i album which received nominations for the Grammy Awards and the Hawaiian Grammys.
+In 2014, he wrote the horn arrangements for the innovative swing jazz band Kahulanui’s, Hula Ku’i album which received a nomination for a Grammy Award and the Na Hoku Hanohano Awards.
 He enjoys arranging and has worked out of Charles Brotman’s Studio, Mana Music Studio with Michael Surprenant, and with various other artists.

 He is an integral part of these albums: